snovis/snovis.github.io/_posts/2023-11-18-Cherry-Pie.md

 "Why do the Govvu admire and hate the humans?"
 Tony asked.

+"We admire their freedom but hate their lack of discipline and commitment," she answered.

+"Does every Govvu think that way?"

-"Some admire them.
-Their freedom.
-Others hate their lack of discipline and commitment.
-Did you know that a human mand and female Govvu may sire a child together?"
-She said this looking directly at Tony.
+"In my family they do," Casandra answered without hesitation.
+"Did you know that a human male and female Govvu may sire a child together?"
+She looked at Tony.

 "Really?
 That works?"